C String Extraction: Standard, Custom & Multibyte Guide

 int main() {

-char str[] = "apple,banana,orange,grape"; // string to split
+char str[] = "apple,banana,orange,grape"; // String to be split

-char *token = strtok(str, ","); // get the first token
+char *token = strtok(str, ","); // Get the first token

 while (token != NULL) {